Industrial Gear Oil South Africa — ISO VG Selection Guide

 Mobilgear 600 XP — Mineral

-— FZG Stage 10 micropitting rating — strong protection for standard carbon steel gearing
+FZG Stage 10 micropitting rating — strong protection for standard carbon steel gearing

-Mobilgear SHC — Synthetic
+Mobilgear SHC Synthetic

-— Superior micropitting resistance on case-hardened gearing
+Superior micropitting resistance on case-hardened gearing — proprietary additive system for surface-hardened tooth metallurgies

-— FZG Scuffing Stage 14+ (maximum achievable) — critical for heavily loaded low-speed gearboxes
+FZG Scuffing Stage 14+ (maximum achievable) — critical for heavily loaded low-speed gearboxes

-How to Select the Right Gear Oil
+How to Select the Right Industrial Gear Oil

 01